Dissen History, Family Crest & Coats of Arms

 Hugo Dobin was recorded in the Rotuli de Oblatis et Finibus, King John.

 Early History of the Dissen family

-Another 149 words (11 lines of text) are included under the topic Early Dissen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dissen research.
+Another 92 words (7 lines of text) covering the years 1539, 1674, 1641 and are included under the topic Early Dissen History in all our PDF Extended History products and printed products wherever possible.

 Dissen Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Dissen were recorded, including Dobyns, Dobbins, Dobbings, Dobyn, Dobbin, Dobbyn and many more.